 Doctor's Notes on Incontinentia Pigmenti

-Incontinentia pigmenti (IP or Bloch-Sulzberger syndrome) is an unusual inherited disorder of skin pigmentation that is associated with abnormalities of the skin, teeth, bones, brain, spinal cord and eyes.
-Signs and symptoms may occur first at birth with a characteristic rash that may blister; most newborns are diagnosed at birth.
+Incontinentia pigmenti (IP or Bloch-Sulzberger syndrome) is an unusual inherited disorder of skin pigmentation that is associated with abnormalities of the skin, teeth, bones, brain, the spinal cord, and eyes.
+Signs and symptoms may occur first at birth with a characteristic rash that may blister.
+Most newborns are diagnosed at birth.
 Skin may develop grey or brown patches.
-About 33% of girls will have a turned eye; others may have other abnormalities like retinal disorders, seizures, dental and bone abnormalities and intellectual disability.
-Most males with this disease do not survive childbirth.
+About 33% of girls will have a turned eye.
+Others may have other abnormalities like retinal disorders, seizures, dental and bone abnormalities, and intellectual disability.

-The cause of Incontinentia pigmenti is genetic; it is X-linked dominantly inherited disease that is usually lethal in males.
+The cause of Incontinentia pigmenti is genetic.
+It is an X-linked dominantly inherited disease that is usually lethal in males.
 Females survive birth due to the presence of two X chromosomes where the undamaged one tries to compensate for the other damaged X chromosome.

 Must Read Articles:

 Rash (Causes, Types, and Cures)A rash is a visible skin outbreak.
 Examples of noninfectious rashes include eczema, psoriasis, contact dermatitis, seborrheic dermatitis, rosacea, hives, and allergic dermatitis.
 Types of infectious rashes include ringworm, impetigo, scabies, herpes, chickenpox, and shingles.
 Rashes may be caused by fungi, viruses, bacteria, and parasites.
 Treatment depends upon the type of rash.